Optimizing Source Code Comments for Clarity and Efficiency

 }

-Even just a couple of words are better than nothing.
-When you go back to edit and work on projects in the future it’s often surprising how much you’ll forget.
-Since you aren’t looking at the same variables and function names every day you tend to slowly forget the majority of your code.
-Thus you can never leave too many comments!
-But you can leave too many bad comments.
+Even a few words are better than nothing.
+When you return to edit and work on projects later, it’s often surprising how much you’ll forget.
+Since you aren’t working with the same variables and function names every day, it’s easy to forget significant portions of your code.
+Therefore, you can never leave too many comments – but you can leave too many unhelpful comments.

-As a general rule of thumb, take some time to pause and reflect before writing.
-Ask yourself what is most confusing about the program and how can you best explain it in “dummy” language?
-Also consider why you’re writing the code exactly as you are.
+As a general rule, pause and reflect before writing.
+Ask yourself what is most confusing about the program and how you can best explain it in simple language.
+Also, consider why you’re writing the code exactly as you are.

-Some of the most confusing errors pop up when you forget the purpose of custom-built (or 3rd party) functions.
-Leave a comment trail leading back to a few other files if this will help you remember functionality easier.
+Some of the most confusing errors arise when you forget the purpose of custom-built (or third-party) functions.
+Leave a comment trail leading back to other files if this will help you remember the functionality more easily.

 2. Alleviate Some Space!

-I cannot stress enough how important whitespace can be.
-This goes doubly true for PHP and Ruby developers who are working on massive websites with hundreds of files.
-You will be staring at this code all day long!
-Wouldn’t it be great if you could just skim through to the important areas?
+I can’t emphasize enough the importance of whitespace.
+This is especially true for PHP and Ruby developers working on massive websites with hundreds of files.
+You’ll be staring at this code all day long!
+Wouldn’t it be great if you could easily skim through to the important areas?

-In the example above you’ll notice the extra padding I’ve placed between comments and code on each line.
-As you are scrolling through files, this style of commenting will clearly stand out.
-It makes finding errors and correcting your code hundreds of times easier when variable blocks are so clean.
+In the example above, you’ll notice the extra padding I’ve added between the comments and the code on each line.
+As you scroll through files, this style of commenting will clearly stand out.
+It makes finding errors and correcting your code significantly easier when variable blocks are clean and organized.

-You could perform a similar task on the code inside of a function where you’re confused about how it works, but this method would eventually clutter your code with inline comments, and that’s the exact opposite of orderly!
-I recommend in this scenario adding a large block-line comment around the area of logic.
+You could apply a similar technique to the code inside a function when you’re confused about how it works.
+However, this method could clutter your code with inline comments, which is the opposite of orderly!
+In such cases, I recommend adding a large block comment around the area of logic.

 $(document).ready(function() {